Bixal/rapid-prototyping-with-uswds-event/README.md

 ## Background

+### About Bixal

+Bixal is a mission-driven organization determined to have a positive impact on the lives of people everywhere.
+We do this by partnering with leading federal agencies to conceive and create powerful data-driven customer experiences to better serve the American public and communities around the world.

+### Who we are

+- **Brianna Naolu**
+  UX Designer, Bixal
+- **Kayla Chumley**
+  UI Designer, U.Group
+- **Philip Levy**
+  Director of Experience Design, Bixal

 ### Why we’re here

 At [Bixal](https://www.bixal.com/), we believe fast cycles of prototyping and testing accelerate learning, reduce risk, and improve outcomes.
 We started a dedicated internal team to explore new processes and tools for using web-based prototyping to help our delivery teams lower the barriers to making ideas more tangible more quickly.